This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Each year, it’s estimated that urinary tract infections account for about 7 million office visits in the U.S. alone.
 (3) The infection produces symptoms of frequent, urgent or painful urination, which is sometimes accompanied by abdominal pain or blood in the urine.
 Most UTIs are caused by a harmful bacteria called Escherichia coli (or E. coli).

 Cranberry fruit is thought to contain specific compounds that prevent bacteria from attaching to the inner surface of the urinary tract or bladder.
-(4) For this reason, many health professionals recommend drinking one to two glasses of 100 percent pure, unsweetened or lightly sweetened cranberry juice a day to aid in the prevention of urinary tract infections.
+(4) For this reason, cranberry juice is considered one of the top healthy drinks.
+Many health professionals recommend drinking one to two glasses of 100 percent pure, unsweetened or lightly sweetened cranberry juice a day to aid in the prevention of urinary tract infections.
 Studies offer evidence that women who drink cranberry juice frequently may suffer fewer symptomatic urinary tract infections.
 (5, 6)

 Cranberry juice, capsules and tablets are good alternatives to antibiotics, which come with a slew of adverse side effects like yeast infections, digestive issues and antibiotic resistance.
 When reviewers compared cranberry juice, capsules or tablets with a placebo or water for the prevention of UTIs in a variety of populations, results showed that over a 12-month period, cranberry products reduced the overall incidence of UTIs by 35 percent.
 They also cut the annual rate of new infections by 39 percent in women with recurring UTIs.
 (7)